CharlesFrFr/imretarted/README.md

 # ![Zombie Server](./public/icon.png)

 An open source, performant fortnite backend server with a built in web-interface and desktop launcher!
-[View the frontend development here!](https://github.com/zombman/server/tree/frontend)

 _Note: Some features are not yet implemented, please see the [Roadmap](#roadmap) for more information._

+# Branches

+- **[Frontend](https://github.com/zombman/server/tree/frontend)** - Launcher and web interface for backend.
+- **[CLI](https://github.com/zombman/server/tree/cli)** - The CLI that the launcher interacts with to launch the game.

 ## Features